asasher/hopeland-petcare/README.md

   - [x] Add confirmation dialog for data reset
   - [x] Implement reset functionality to clear all domain stores

+12. Simplify and clean-up the code
+  - [x] I've removed accounting.ts, propogate those changes to the codebase, remove relevant pages and forms
+  - [ ] I've simplified the product.ts, propogate those changes to the codebase
+  - [ ] I've simplified the purchase.ts, propogate those changes to the codebase
+  - [ ] I've simplified the sales.ts, propogate those changes to the codebase
+  - [ ] I've simplified the customer.ts, propogate those changes to the codebase
+  - [ ] I've simplified the vendor.ts, propogate those changes to the codebase
+  - [ ] I've simplified the inventory.ts, propogate those changes to the codebase

 12. Setup Sync with Supabase
    - [ ] Setup Supabase plugin following https://legendapp.com/open-source/state/v3/sync/supabase/